giorgiopiatti/container-remarkable-sync/README.md

 ## Known issues & improvements

 - When syncing files to the ReMarkable they appear like they were modified 49 years ago.
-- Deletion and renaming is a bit tricky, is not done automatically.
+- Deletion and renaming are a bit tricky, is not done automatically.
 - The script could be faster.
 Each time it runs, it scans all files for modifications, so the runtime is $\mathcal{O}(#files)$.